 A Tour of Terminal E As it Looks Today

 My flight departed from Gate E14, right in the middle of the terminal.
 For the purposes of this virtual tour, though, I’ll be starting at the northern end (E2-E10) and work my way south (E31-E38), before ending with the satellite terminal (E22-E30).
-NOTE: the middle section of gates (roughly E10-E17) is currently being refurbished.
-Gates E18-E21 and E31-E38 have already been renovated.
-The northernmost gates (E2-E9) will be done last.
+NOTE: when originally written, Gates E18-E21 and E31-E38 had already been renovated.
+As of August, 2017, all gates in the main terminal fully reopened.
+Unfortunately, that meant the closing once again of the satellite terminal (though not for long).

-Star Alliance is represented at the far northern end of the terminal, with United and Air Canada.
-WestJet, Alaska, and JetBlue also occupy the north end, though Alaska has been temporarily relocated to the satellite during reconstruction.
+Star Alliance occupies the far northern end of the terminal, with United and Air Canada.
+WestJet, Alaska, and JetBlue also occupy the north end, with Alaska temporarily relocated to the satellite during reconstruction.
 Concessions are pretty dire in this end – your choice of Burger King, Dunkin Donuts, or Starbucks.
-You may be wondering why AC and WS operate out of Terminal E, instead of international Terminal D; this is because flights originate at customs pre-clearance airports in Canada.
+You may wonder why AC and WS operate out of Terminal E, instead of international Terminal D; this is because flights originate at customs pre-clearance airports in Canada.

 Air Canada gate, E2